airplanedev/blog-examples/README.md

-# blog-examples
+# Blog examples

-Examples and code snippets for the Airplane blog
+This repo contains miscellaneous examples and code snippets that are referred to from the [Airplane blog](https://www.airplane.dev/blog).